We’ll help you do something about that ringing in your ears.

 Depending on the cause, there may be a solution to help reduce the symptoms.

-Causes and underlying conditions
+Causes and underlying conditions for tinnitus

 Tinnitus is a symptom rather than a disease—it’s the result of an underlying condition.
 Among the possible culprits: